 Message Waiting Data:

 After HLR lookup, SMSC gets the visiting MSC and IMSI of the mobile subscriber.
 Using location and IMSI, SMSC sends the text to visiting MSC.
 If visiting MSC fails to deliver the message to a mobile device, SMSC may send Message Waiting Data on HLR.
-So that once error recovered, HLR sens and Alert Service Center message to the SMSC.
+So that once the error recovered, HLR sens and Alert Service Center message to the SMSC.
 Now if validity time is not over, SMSC will again try to deliver the message to the mobile subscriber.

 More Messages to Send: